karthiksairam01/karthiksairam01.github.io/_pages/about.md

 - I'm the current President of AAEIO, CU Boulder Chapter!

-- I have worked on numerous projects, they can be found here in my [resume]{}
+- I have worked on numerous projects, they can be found here in my [Resume]{}

 # News